grsprs/ascii-art/CONTRIBUTING.md

-# Contributing to Ascii-art
+# Contributing

-Thank you for your interest in contributing!
-This document provides guidelines for contributors and enterprise reviewers.
+Thanks for your interest in contributing to this project.
+Here's what you need to know to get started.

 ## Developer Setup